7thCode/structtransform/README.md

 By applying inset_data that holds the data to the target data, the value of the target data is converted from the original template to the structure of the post-process template using the value as a key.

+Replace the structure of the from template with the structure of the to template.
+The from and to templates apply the same values to the same key locations.
+Note that the value must be of built-in type.

 #### Example

 ```ts